tleonardi/nanocompore/docs/sampcomp_usage.md

     eventalign_fn_dict = {
         'S1':{'rep1':'./data/S1_R1.tsv', 'rep2':'./data/S1_R2.tsv'},
         'S2':{'rep1':'./data/S2_R1.tsv', 'rep2':'./data/S2_R2.tsv'}},
-    output_db_fn = "./results/out.db",
+    outpath = "./results/",
     fasta_fn = "./reference/ref.fa")

 # Run the analysis
 s()
 ```

-## Main options
+## Description of main options

 `SampComp` provides a very flexible analysis framework with a few mandatory options and many optional parameters.
 The full documentation command line documentation is provided at the bottom of this page or can be obtained via the help option `nanocompore sampcomp --help`.
 Immediately below is the detailed explanation of the main options:

 #### Sample files

-`SampComp` required sample files obtained with `NanopolishComp EventalignCollapse` as explained before (see [data preparation](data_preparation.md)) for both the control and the experimental conditions.
-2 conditions are expected, and at least 2 sample replicates per conditions are highly recommended. `SampComp` is called through the CLI the files can be provides using either relevant command options or a YAML file.
+`SampComp` requires sample files obtained with `NanopolishComp EventalignCollapse` as explained before (see [data preparation](data_preparation.md)) for both the control and the experimental conditions.
+2 conditions are expected, and at least 2 sample replicates per conditions are highly recommended.
+If `SampComp` is called through the CLI the files can be provides using either relevant command options or a YAML file.
 If using the Python API, one can pass either a python dictionary or a YAML file.

 !!! info "YAML file option (CLI or API)"
     This option allows to pass a YAML formatted file indicating the sample condition labels and paths to data files with the option `--sample_yaml` for the CLI or directly to `eventalign_fn_dict` for the API.
 The file should be formatted as follow: